Faculty Guide For Student Accommodations

 - Understanding number concepts, number facts, or calculation

-- Mathematical reasoning (applying math concepts or solving math problems)
+- Mathematical reasoning, applying math concepts, or solving math problems

 American Psychiatric Association

-How Learning Disabilities May Affect Students In College
+How Learning Disabilities May Affect Students in College:

-- Inability to organize and budget time effectively
+- Inability to effectively organize and budget time

-- Inability to take notes/outline material effectively
+- Inability to beneficially take notes or outline class material

-- Inability to complete assignments on time
+- Inability to timely complete assignments

 - Frequent spelling errors